 It is a legal requirement to identify a person before they can send money overseas.

 Fortunately, this is normally straightforward and can be done the same working day (sometimes in under an hour).

 Most people can be identified quickly and easily through basic details such as their name, address and passport number.

-Once you are registered, you are in a position to lock-in an exchange rate if you wish.
+Once you are registered, you are in a position to lock-in a GBP/USD exchange rate if you wish.

-No transaction will take place without your consent.
+No transaction will take place without your consent to go ahead.

 If you are happy to proceed with the US Dollar rate quoted, your bank or money transfer service will lock-in your rate.